Experimenting with Different Chunking Strategies via LangChain

 64 and 8 isn’t much better from the start.
 It does give us an example of a distinguished engineer though.
 Werner Vogels, CTO of Amazon.

-One downside here is that we already see these special characters like \xa0
+One downside here is that we already see examples of these special characters like \xa0

 and \n